Justin Bieber And Beyoncé Robbed Of Awards In Out Of Touch Grammys

 — Mama Jan (@ATLVox) February 13, 2017

-Social media star Lele Pons chimed in, “Okay I love Adele, but Justin Bieber should have won Best Pop Vocal Album!!!
-Wtf is going on right now! #NotMyPopVocalAlbumWinner.”
+“Okay I love Adele, but Justin Bieber should have won Best Pop Vocal Album!!!
+Wtf is going on right now! #NotMyPopVocalAlbumWinner,” social media star Lele Pons chimed in.

 Okay I love Adele, but Justin Bieber should have won Best Pop Vocal Album!!!
 Wtf is going on right now! #NotMyPopVocalAlbumWinner